Home โ€บ Interests โ€บ Adventure Travel

-Seeing Aurora Borealis in person takes a high position on nearly anyone’s bucket list.
-This unique natural phenomenon can be seen in the northern hemisphere, in the area of the Arctic Circle.
+Seeing the Aurora Borealis in person takes a high position on nearly anyone’s bucket list.
+This unique natural phenomenon can be observed in the Northern Hemisphere, specifically in the region around the Arctic Circle.

-The best places to see the Northern Lights include Canada, North America, Iceland, and Scandinavia.
-The best chances for seeing the northern lights will be during the winter months with longer nights, although they can be seen from September to April.
+The best places to see the Northern Lights include North America, Iceland and Scandinavia.
+The best chances of seeing the Northern Lights will be during the winter months, when nights are longer, although they can be seen from September to April.

 You can’t buy a ticket for this spectacular show because the performance is only available to those with sufficient patience and persistence to wait.
 When perfect conditions are created, you will be rewarded with a fantastic light spectacle in the dark sky.

 When the solar wind brings electrically charged particles to the Earth’s atmosphere, and they collide with oxygen and nitrogen particles, chemical reactions result in colorful dancing lights.
-These beautiful sightings can take only a few seconds, but sometimes it lasts all night.
+These beautiful sightings can last just a few seconds, but sometimes they last for hours or even all night.

 This surreal experience, featuring vibrant green, blue, and violet hues dancing across the sky, is usually the most intense around midnight.
-Clear dark skies with no or little light pollution are crucial for good visibility of the northern lights.
+Clear, dark skies with little to no light pollution are crucial for good visibility of the Northern Lights.

 1. Tromso, Norway

-Tromso in northern Norway may be the best place to see the northern lights.
+Tromsø in northern Norway may be the best place to see the Northern Lights.
 The city of Tromso, 350 kilometers north of the Arctic Circle, is located on an island that is connected to the mainland with tunnels and bridges.
-The ideal period for watching the northern lights in the Tromso region is from September to April.
+The ideal period for viewing the Northern Lights in the Tromsø region is from September to April.

-If you are lucky enough with weather conditions and solar activity, you can see the northern lights even from the city itself.
-Still, it would be better if you went outside of the city, where there is no light pollution.
+If you are lucky enough with weather conditions and solar activity, you can see the Northern Lights even from the city itself.
+Still, it would be better if you went outside the city, where there is no light pollution.

 If you have a car, you can do this on your own.
 But don’t forget to check the aurora forecast.
-In search of spectacular performance in the sky, you can also book some of the many northern lights tours with local guides.
+If you prefer not to drive yourself, you can book one of the many Northern Lights tours with local guides.

 You can also use your winter trip to Tromso for other exciting experiences, such as reindeer and dog sledding.